renmengye/deep-dashboard/README.md

 ### Frontend (javascript)

 You can customize the dashboard through modifying *index.html*.
+The following code is currently in *index.html* to initialie the dashboard object.

 ```javascript
 $(function(){